Sangeetha-007/ai201-project4-provenance-guard/planning.md

 M3 (submission endpoint + first signal):
 <!--Which spec sections you'll provide to the AI tool (hint: your detection signals section + the diagram), what you'll ask it to generate (Flask app skeleton + the first signal function), and how you'll verify the output (test with a few inputs directly before wiring into the endpoint). -->
+Provide: Detection signals section + submission flow diagram.
+Ask for: A Flask app skeleton with a POST /submit endpoint and the LLM-based classifier function (Groq call → returns llm_score as a float in [0,1]).
+Verify: Call the endpoint directly with three inputs — a clearly AI-generated paragraph, a clearly human-written paragraph, and a short ambiguous sentence — and confirm llm_score varies in the expected direction before wiring it into confidence scoring.

 M4 (second signal + confidence scoring):
 <!--Which spec sections you'll provide (detection signals + uncertainty representation + diagram), what you'll ask for (second signal function + scoring logic), and what you'll check (do scores vary meaningfully between clearly AI and clearly human text?). -->
+Provide: Detection signals section + uncertainty representation section + submission flow diagram.
+Ask for: The stylometric heuristics function (sentence length variance, type-token ratio, punctuation density → normalized style_score in [0,1]) and the confidence scoring function (final_confidence = 0.6 × llm_score + 0.4 × style_score).
+Verify: Run the same three test inputs from M3 through the full pipeline and confirm final_confidence lands in the expected bucket — clearly AI text scores ≥ 0.75, clearly human text scores < 0.40, and the ambiguous input falls in the 0.40–0.74 uncertain band.

 M5 (production layer):
 <!--Which spec sections you'll provide (label variants + appeals workflow + diagram), what you'll ask for (label generation logic + the /appeal endpoint), and how you'll verify (test all three label variants are reachable and that an appeal updates status correctly). -->
+Provide: Transparency label design section + appeals workflow section + both flow diagrams.
+Ask for: Label generation logic (maps final_confidence to one of the three label strings with score formatted as a percentage) and the POST /appeal endpoint (validates submission_id exists, updates status to "under_review", writes to audit log, returns status).
+Verify: Submit three inputs crafted to hit each confidence bucket and confirm each returns the correct label text.
+Then submit an appeal for the "Likely AI" result and confirm the status in the audit log changes from "flagged" to "under_review".